 Management Agreement with Transit Alliance of Butler County - The BCRTA has a management agreement with the Transit Alliance of Butler County (TABC), which was formed to promote transportation coordination among the various transit providers in Butler County.
 This agreement was in place through January 2008.
 At that time, the BCRTA Board of Trustees voted to cease its management services to TABC.
 Per the agreement, the BCRTA rented office space to TABC and provided accounting services among other services at a predetermined fee per month.
-The TABC received a grant in which the BCRTA agreed to cover the shortfall, which was \$21,609.
-This amount is included as an expense in the accompanying financial statements.
+The TABC received state and local grant funding.
+The BCRTA agreed to contribute funds during 2007 in the amount of \$5,000.00, which is recorded as an expense.
+BCRTA also provided \$4,399 in in-kind management services to the TABC.